Meet Kristen Callaway, LMFT

 Hi, I’m Kristen.

 I’m a Licensed Marriage and Family Therapist, an EMDR Certified Therapist, and founder of Seeking Peace Counseling PLLC.
 I help adults heal from trauma, anxiety, and the grief of lives that haven’t gone as hoped.
-Many of my clients are first responders, high-capacity professionals, or people who grew up without enough safety.
+Many of my clients are first responders, high-capacity adults, and people who grew up without enough safety.
 If you’ve spent years holding it all together — and now feel like something inside you is unraveling — you’re not alone.
 You don’t have to keep surviving like this.

 My work is rooted in this belief: healing happens in steady, honest relationships where you get to show up fully — messy, guarded, grieving, angry, scared — and still be met with respect and care.
 Therapy with me isn’t about quick fixes or passive nodding.
 We’ll roll up our sleeves and do the real work — at your pace, with deep compassion and a good dose of humor along the way.